Davidhorn

 Only 2.6% for sexual crimes gets charged – Patrick Tidmarsh on transforming sexual crime investigations

-In the latest episode of “Beyond a Reasonable Doubt,” Dr. Patrick Tidmarsh sheds light on some of the most pressing issues in the field of investigative interviewing, particularly regarding sexual and relationship-based crimes.
+In the latest episode of “Beyond a Reasonable Doubt,” Dr. Patrick Tidmarsh sheds light on some of the most pressing issues in the field of investigative interviewing, particularly regarding sexual crime investigations and relationship-based crimes.
 Dr. Tidmarsh, a renowned expert with decades of experience in both offender treatment and police training, discusses with Dr. Ivar Fahsing the profound impact of his “The Whole Story” concept on criminal investigations.

 Summary